Lav-3000/T3CK/README.md

 it uses pascal strings to work as key-value pairs.

-copy `t3ck.gd` into any Godot project and keep the license to use it.
+copy `t3ck.gd` into any Godot project and keep the comment containing the MIT license to use it.

 ## Usage (in any script)